aggress/mesosphere-dcos-kafka-installer/README.md

 ### AWS shell

-If you want to launch the AD server programmatically
+If you want to launch an Active Directory server on AWS for testing, programmatically

 ```
 brew install awscli